 - RATES -

-My standard fees are quoted on the right hand side of this page, I offer a £5/hr discount for online tuition or for batch payment in advance.
+My standard fees are quoted on the right hand side of this page, I offer a £5/hr discount for online tuition.

 This is my approach to teaching in a nutshell: put myself in the student's shoes, work out precisely what they are struggling with from their point of view, and then use my knowledge to work out a way to explain that they will understand.
 I focus on methods, not answers.
 Giving someone the ability to find the solution themselves is far more useful for them than simply telling them.
 And I believe that if a student truly understands how to get a result and why it is right, then it is far easier to remember for an exam.
 If you forget, you can just work it out again from scratch.

 It is easy to forget what we struggled with when learning something for the first time.
 Most teachers know their material inside out.
 But many understand the material so clearly that they find it easy, which can make it difficult to explain to someone less experienced.
 As someone who has been a student for many years, I know this feeling far too well!
 Since I have this perspective, I take pride in being able to avoid this issue when teaching others.
 With the right explanation and hard work from the student, there is no subject that cannot be conquered.

 Tags: Leighton Buzzard Maths tutor, Leighton Buzzard Computer Studies / I.T. tutor, Leighton Buzzard A-Level Maths tutor, Leighton Buzzard University Maths tutor, Leighton Buzzard Casual Learner Maths tutor, Leighton Buzzard A-Level Computer Studies / I.T. tutor, Leighton Buzzard University Computer Studies / I.T. tutor, Leighton Buzzard Casual Learner Computer Studies / I.T. tutor